dasec/fishy/doc/source/05_future_work.rst

 The filesystem auto detection for FAT and NTFS needs improvement.
 It is currently performed by checking an ASCII string in the boot sector.
-In order to increase the reliability of fishy, it could be reimplemented by using the detection methods, that are already realized in regular filesystem implementations.
+In order to increase the reliability of `fishy`, it could be reimplemented by using the detection methods, that are already realized in regular filesystem implementations.